oracle-devrel/cd3-automation-toolkit/documentation/docs/singleclickdeploy.md

 If not logged into the OCI tenancy, the button will redirect to the Oracle Cloud initial page, prompting entry of the tenancy name and login to OCI first.

 - [x] Fill in the required details in the Resource manager stack and click on create.
 After the Apply job is successful, Click on the created Job-->Logs.
-Scroll down to the end and find the details for the created VM, and commands to be executed to launch the toolkit container.
+Scroll down to the end and find the details for the created VM, and commands to be executed to login to the toolkit container.

 - [x] Follow [Connect container to tenancy](Connect_container_to_OCI_Tenancy.md) for next steps.